IsadoraG11/IsadoraG11/README.md

 <!--
 **IsadoraG11/isadoraG11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- [ ] I am currently working on my skills to code on different platforms
+- [ ] I am also learning code in Git bash
+- [ ] I would like to collaborate with a game company
+- [ ]
 Here are some ideas to get you started:

 - 🔭 I’m currently working on GitHub repositories